-For PY2017, South Dakota's WIOA Title II program reported 2,274 [deduplicated] participants.
+For PY2018, South Dakota's WIOA Title II program reported 2,316 [deduplicated] participants.
 The Adult Education Program had not served that many participants since PY2012.
 This demonstrated increase in serving the "most in need" was evidenced largely by expanding English Language Acquisition programming in both Sioux Falls and Aberdeen, as well as appropriating more funding to Correctional Education through the State's Department of Corrections.

-Another noteworthy data-point of PY2017 was Adult Basic Education Level 4's final Measurable Skill Gains percentage.
-With a rate of 41%, this outcome was the highest percentage demonstrated by South Dakota's Adult Education Program in this Educational Functioning Level since PY2008.
+Another noteworthy data-point of PY2018 was Adult Basic Education Level 4's final Measurable Skill Gains percentage.
+With a rate of nearly 46%, this outcome was the highest percentage demonstrated by South Dakota's Adult Education Program in this Educational Functioning Level since PY2008.
 Given this EFL spans 2.9 Grade Level Equivalencies [and the associated breadth of content in Reading, Language, and Mathematics], this attainment proves even more impressive.

 South Dakota's low Unemployment Rate continued to impact Title II's participant-base; employers seemed anecdotally (and admittedly) desperate for skilled and unskilled workers alike-sometimes regardless of the labor force's educational attainment and work history.
 Subsequently, the individuals needing and seeking AEFLA services had more significant barriers to employment and self-sufficiency than some previous years [during the recession].
-Additionally, 47% of PY2017's ESL participants at the time of entry were functioning at Level 1 and Level 2; many of these preliterate [former] refugees were relocated from war-torn regions of the world after sometimes living for years in camps.
+Additionally, 48% of PY2017's ESL participants at the time of entry were functioning at Level 1 and Level 2; many of these preliterate [former] refugees were relocated from war-torn regions of the world after sometimes living for years in camps.

 Because of the MSG-implications for High School Equivalency across all Periods of Participation, the program is yet recalibrating its reliance upon post-testing rates as a prominent indicator of student progression, effective programming, and accountability.
-With DOC's Adult Education program having undergone leadership changes during PY2017, and given the fact DOC contributed more than 30% of PY2017's statewide AEFLA participants, Correctional Education's effect upon aggregate data proves substantial.
-During PY2017, DOC's post-test rate admittedly declined in certain institutions; however, Technical Assistance will be provided in PY2018 to both DOC's new Education Coordinator and DOC's instructional staff.
+With DOC's Adult Education program having undergone leadership changes during late PY2017, and given the fact DOC contributed more than 33% of PY2018's statewide AEFLA participants, Correctional Education's effect upon aggregate data proves substantial.

 The WIOA Title II Program continued to improve in terms of the number of AEFLA participants achieving a GED® test credential.
 This year again marked the highest number of participant-earned High School Equivalencies conferred since PY2013, the year the State transitioned from paper/pencil to computer-based testing and from the 2002 series to the 2014 series.
 Through the coordinated efforts of the Professional Development Team, the appropriate usage of the GED ReadyTM, and instructors' increasing familiarity with the new test-series [and CCRS], the agency is content with the demonstrated progress.
-With the eventual implementation of the TABE 11&12 Series by the beginning of PY2019, the alignment of assessments, standards, and the GED® should reinforce even greater student achievement.
+With the full implementation of the TABE 11&12 Series by the beginning of PY2019, the alignment of assessments, standards, and the GED® should reinforce even greater student achievement.

 Of course, future increases in Title II performance are primarily predicated upon [and subordinate to] high-quality instruction, activities, and services.
-Fortunately, PY2017 finally witnessed the initial collection and entry of NRS Table 5 data on Employment, Earnings, and Credential-Attainment outcomes under WIOA.
-The agency and the local providers anticipate the opportunity to compare regional and national data sets [across more standardized metrics] with South Dakota's figures for norm-referenced analyses; subsequently, with a solid baseline in PY2017's data sets, the Title II Program intends to utilize PY2018's Table 5 data for noting emerging trends, highlighting progress, identifying Technical Assistance needs, and underscoring accountability.
+In PY2018, the agency exacted the first full collection and entry of NRS Table 5 data on Employment, Earnings, and Credential-Attainment outcomes under WIOA.
+The agency and the local providers anticipate the opportunity to compare regional and national data sets [across more standardized metrics] with South Dakota's figures for norm-referenced analyses; subsequently, with a solid baseline in PY2018's data sets, the Title II Program intends to utilize PY2019's Table 5 data for noting emerging trends, highlighting progress, identifying technical assistance needs, and underscoring accountability.